- This event has passed.

 April 23 @ 6:00 pm - 7:15 pm

-Jason Rezaian, former Tehran Bureau Chief for the Washington Post, will discuss his 2014 arrest and subsequent captivity in Iran’s notorious Evin prison and the complex, sustained efforts required to secure his release amidst high-stakes nuclear negotiations between the U.S. and Iran.
+Jason Rezaian, former Tehran Bureau Chief for the Washington Post, discussed his 2014 arrest and subsequent captivity in Iran’s notorious Evin prison and the complex, sustained efforts required to secure his release amidst high-stakes nuclear negotiations between the U.S. and Iran.
 Rezaian recounts his journey in his new book, Prisoner: My 544 Days in an Iranian Prison.

-Furman Hall, Lester Pollack Colloquium
+Furman Hall, Lester Pollack Colloquium Room, Ninth Floor

 245 Sullivan Street